Unity-Technologies/SuperScience/README.md

 - A script on a prefab is missing
 - An object field on an asset is missing its reference

-Note that this window will load all of the assets in your project, synchronously, when it opens or when you hit Refresh.
-In large projects, this can crash Unity, so open this window at your own risk!
+Note that this window will load all of the assets in your project, synchronously, when you hit Refresh.
+In large projects, this can crash Unity, so use this window at your own risk!
 If you want to use this with large projects, replace the call to `AssetDatabase.GetAllAssetPaths()` with a call to `AssetDatabase.FindAssets()` and some narrower search, or reconfigure the script to work on the current selection.